 As the largest, most experienced eye care practice in Gwinnett County, CarlinVision has seven doctors — six ophthalmologists and one optometrist.
 We employ 65+ people.
 A few of our staff speaks English, Spanish, Bosnian, and we also offer a video interpreter service.
 Dr. Dimple Modi, our Medical Retina Specialist, speaks Gujarati and Hindi.
 We provide all phases of eye care using the latest technology.

 We are in the forefront of refractive procedures and offer the full range, including iDesign® Lasik, Phakic ICLs, and Refractive Lens Exchange.
 We have the latest technology for removing cataracts — Laser Cataract Surgery — for a less invasive, more accurate and safer cataract surgery experience.
 We offer not just one, but all FDA-approved premium intraocular lenses including Crystalens™ AO, Tecnis® and ReStor® multifocals for patients undergoing cataract surgery who would like to reduce or eliminate wearing glasses after their procedure.
 We perform cosmetic eyelid surgery (Blepharoplasty) for droopy eyelids right in our own state of the art surgery center.
 Our fellowship-trained cornea specialist is up-to-date on corneal and external eye diseases.
 Our Dry Eye Service provides customized dry eye treatment for moderate to severe dry eye.
+Our Retina Services offers care for those with diabetes, macular degeneration and floaters and flashes.
 We offer the latest in contact lenses including extended wear and bifocals.

 The Optical Boutique, located in CarlinVision, employs five full-time opticians and uses only the finest in lenses and frames including designer and fashion so that they can give our patients the best look and vision that they deserve at an affordable price.